Thai School Calendar 2025: Guide for Teachers — KET

 What Options Exist?

-From childcare centers to holiday playgroups at many international schools, options abound.
-Thai students stay busy, and parents find peace—a community win.
+From childcare centers to holiday playgroups at many international schools, numerous options are available.

 A Wrap-Up with Heart